Are your tomato plants struggling a bit and in need of a little growing help? Do they seem weak, lethargic – or just plain sad sitting in the soil?

 But before you supply that power, you need to make sure your plants have a few extra things in place that can help them make the most use of those nutrients.
 And it all starts with making sure your plants are mulched correctly for success!

 #1 Mulching Your Plants For Success – How To Help Struggling Tomato Plants

 Mulching your plants is by far one of the most important keys to growing healthy, strong and productive tomatoes.
 And if you have not mulched them yet, you definitely need to do so now.

 Mulch not only prevents competing weeds from taking hold, but also provides a slew of additional benefits.
-It helps to keep moisture in to the root zone, and insulates the soil from hot or cold temperatures.
+It helps to keep moisture in the root zone, and insulates the soil from hot or cold temperatures.

 In addition, it can help to keep soil borne disease from splashing up from the soil below.
 But how and what you use to mulch can make a big difference in your plant’s success.

-But mulch is just not about protection.
+But mulch is not just about protection.
 In fact, when applied correctly, it can be part of the powering up solution to turn your crop around.

 How To Help Power Up Struggling Tomato Plants With The Right Mulch

 Straw, shredded leaves and grass clippings are all excellent choices for mulching your tomato plants.
 A thick 4 to 6 inch layer of these organic materials can certainly do the trick.

 But before you apply that layer, you can really revive plants with an even more powerful mulch underneath from one of the best organic materials around – compost!